-Africa Inland Church (AIC) received funds from Partners International that enabled us to purchase some relief items and distributed them to a group of widows, elderly women, and men and vulnerable persons who live around church compound.
+Africa Inland Church (AIC) received funds from Partners International that enabled us to purchase some relief items and distribute them to a group of widows, elderly women, and men, and vulnerable persons who live around the church compound.

-This distribution supported a total number of 153 individual beneficiaries.
-Some received a ration of maize flour, cooking oil, and laundry soap bars while others received rice donated and second-hand clothes donated by church members.
+This distribution supported 153 individual beneficiaries.
+Some received a ration of maize flour, cooking oil, and laundry soap bars while others received rice and second-hand clothes donated by church members.

 Many of the beneficiaries expressed their gratitude and gave joyful statements for the church.
 Here are some of their responses:

 Jean* is a widow.
-Her husband was a soldier, killed in the front line five years ago.
+Her husband was a soldier, killed on the front lines five years ago.
 When she was called to collect the relief, she jumped for joy.
 She carried her one-year-old daughter to the collection point and secured the ratio of maize along with other items.

-Fozia* is a widow struggling with her five children to get meals each day.
-She narrated with pains that her husband disappeared from the house one evening two years ago while he went to buy something from the shop, but two weeks later, his corpse was found decayed lying in open suburb ground.
-She said she does understand why her husband had been targeted, “He was not a politician nor a soldier; he was just an ordinary citizen who never made problems to anyone.”
+Fozia* is a widow struggling to get meals for her five children each day.
+She narrated with pains that her husband disappeared from the house one evening two years ago while he went to buy something from the shop, but two weeks later, his decayed corpse was found lying in open suburb ground.
+She does not understand why her husband had been targeted: “He was not a politician nor a soldier; he was just an ordinary citizen who never made problems for anyone.”

 Rose* got divorced seven years ago.
-She is a mother of six children, and she takes care of all her children.
+She is a mother of six children, and she takes cares for all her children.
 She explained how her children’s dad is irresponsible.

 “He did not support us at all, even when children became sick, and never paid school fees, so 4 of the children are not in school.
 Life has become so difficult for me in this current unbearable economic situation in the country.
 My efforts to work do not bring enough money.
-At times I call for death to take me because I do not want to live and see my children suffering the way it is now with them.
+I do not want to live and see my children suffering the way it is now with them.
 I need help from the church because God is in the church.”